Ran Danker: Music

+On July 14, 2022, he performed the song "Lu Yehi" at Beit HaNassi, alongside the singer Yuval Dayan, in front of President Joe Biden during his visit to Israel.

 Personal life

 Danker was previously in a high-profile relationship with fellow HaShir Shelanu star, Ninet Tayeb.
 Israeli media labelled the pair "Raninet".
 Following the break up he was named the most eligible bachelor in 2007 by "Pnai Plus".
 He also reportedly dated his other HaShir Shelanu co-star, Ania Bukstein as well as the supermodel, Bar Refaeli.
 Danker and Refaeli's mothers are close friends.
 Danker and Tayeb remain friends and when asked in a 2019 Ynet interview about his former partner, Danker said that they will soon be in touch and will collaborate.
 The pair performed together in September 2019.

 In July 2015, Danker came out as bisexual.
 He also stated that he has been in a relationship with a man for three years.
-In an interview Danker said "I simply fell in love, what's more surprising to me than being in a relationship with a man is that I’ve been in any relationship for three years.
-Period."
+In an interview Danker said "I simply fell in love, what's more surprising to me than being in a relationship with a man is that I've been in any relationship for three years.
+Period".
 He continued to say that "sexuality is another way for the soul to define itself, it's complicated and combines many components.
 The total of people is the total of sexual possibilities.
-I’m attracted to both women and men.
+I'm attracted to both women and men.
 Why should we narrow ourselves into a definition?
-I don't want to define myself."
+I don't want to define myself".

-He has been described as a "heart-throb", and as one of the most talked-about male stars in Israel.
+He is one of the most talked-about male stars in Israel.